OrahK613/yoga-presentation/README.md

 # yoga-presentation
-This is a short presentation for my yoga philosophy certification course which using Reveal.js
+This is a short presentation for my yoga philosophy certification course which is using Reveal.js framework for the slides.